PREAMBLE AND SUMMARY

 Commitment fee: 0.25% of the undisbursed amount from the preliminarily agreed annual credit line.

 A new high voltage substation and a new double circuit overhead line of 400 kV are planned to be constructed.
 In order to provide increased reliability, the new substation and the substation of the existing nuclear power plant will be connected by means of two coupling lines of 400 kV.

 For decommissioning, a multistep licensing procedure is established, in which the first step is to obtain the authorities' consent to terminate operation.
 A further requirement is a valid environmental protection licence based on an environmental impact assessment and public hearings.
-As in all phases of the life cycle of a facility, radiation protection authorities are involved in these licensing procedures, and they licence the appropriate radiation protection programme and radiation protection organization separately.
+As in all phases of the life cycle of a facility, radiation protection authorities are involved in these licensing procedures, and they license the appropriate radiation protection programme and radiation protection organization separately.

 During the dismantling, decontamination and other steps, an ongoing task of the authority is the control of the radiation situation within the facility and around it, including the monitoring of personal doses and discharges, as well as of the radiation in the environment.
-Emergency plans have to be updated with new or likely scenarios and any necessary organizational changes must be adjusted accordingly.
+Emergency plans must be updated with new or likely scenarios and any necessary organizational changes must be adjusted accordingly.

 2.7.
 FUEL CYCLE, INCLUDING WASTE MANAGEMENT